thrasher-corp/gocryptotrader/signaler/README.md

 # Signaler

 A cross-platform helper for graceful shutdown in Go.
-It blocks until the process receives termination signal and then returns that signal
+It blocks until a termination signal is received and returns that signal.

+What it does
-* Minimal portable set: SIGINT (Ctrl+C) and SIGTERM
+- Listens for SIGINT (Ctrl+C) and SIGTERM.
-* No os.Kill: cannot be caught on any platform
-* No SIGABRT by default: preserves default abort+core-dump diagnostics
-* Clean unregistration via signal.Stop

-* WaitForInterrupt() blocks until a termination signal arrives and returns it.
+- Blocks the caller until a termination signal arrives, then returns it.
-* Signals are defined in getPlatformSignals().
+- Unregisters its channel via signal.Stop before returning.

-Platform behavior:
+Platform notes
-    * Unix/macOS:
-        * Receives SIGINT and SIGTERM by default.
-        * SIGKILL (os.Kill) and SIGSTOP cannot be caught or ignored.
-        * SIGABRT default action is abort + core dump.
-Catching it changes that behavior, hence excluded here.
-    * Windows:
-        * Receiving: Go maps console events (Ctrl_C, Ctrl_Break) to os.Interrupt.
-Our handler will receive os.Interrupt.
-        * SIGTERM is included but typically not delivered on windows.
-        * os.Process.Kill forcibly terminates the process and cannot be caught.
-    * Go:
-        * The only signal values guaranteed to exist in the os package on all systems are os.Interrupt and os.Kill.
-We still register syscall.SIGTERM for Unix portability.
-On windows, it is usually not delivered but harmless.

- * Unix/macOS listen for SIGINT and SIGTERM by default.
-SIGKILL and SIGSTOP are uncatchable by design and are never registered.
+- Unix/macOS: SIGINT and SIGTERM are commonly delivered by the OS and process managers.
- * Windows maps console events (Ctrl+C, Ctrl+Break) to os.Interrupt including.
-SIGTERM is harmess but typically not delivered on windows.
- * SIGABRT excluded to preserve the default abort+core-dump diagnostics.
+- Windows: Console events (Ctrl+C, Ctrl+Break) are surfaced by Go as os.Interrupt.
+Including SIGTERM is harmless on Windows even if not typically delivered.

 Testing
-* Run package tests: go test ./signaler -v count=1
+- Run package tests: go test ./signaler -v -count=1
-* With race detector: go test ./signaler -race -v count=1
+- With race detector: go test ./signaler -race -v -count=1
-* With coverage: go test ./signaler -cover -v
+- With coverage: go test ./signaler -cover -v
-* Coverage report: go test ./signaler -coverprofile=cover.out ./signaler && go tool cover -func=cover.out
+- Coverage report: go test -coverprofile=cover.out ./signaler && go tool cover -func=cover.out

 References
     * Go os.Signal guarantees: https://pkg.go.dev/os#Signal